dapr/docs/howto/run-with-docker/README.md

       - hello-dapr
 ```

-To get hands on with Dapr and Docker Compose, head over to the [Dapr samples](https://github.com/dapr/samples) and try out
+To further learn how to run Dapr with Docker Compose, see the [Docker-Compose Sample](https://github.com/dapr/samples/10.hello-docker-compose).
-the Docker Compose sample for yourself.

 ## Run Dapr in a Docker container on Kubernetes
 If your deployment target is Kubernetes then you're probably better of running your applicaiton and Dapr sidecars directly on